Kitsune is the name for the fox as both an animal and a spirit.

 Tomoe, a kitsune-yokai who has abandonment issues and distrusts Nanami, actively attempts to make Nanami’s life difficult so that she will leave the shrine.

-He initially refuses to become her familiar and escapes to the supernatural world to partake in lazy debauchery while leaving Nanami to fend for herself.
+He initially refuses to become familiar and escapes to the supernatural world to partake in lazy debauchery while leaving Nanami to fend for herself.

 Nanami, however, is grateful for her home and takes her godly duties seriously.